When Should I See a Doctor About Sleep Apnea?

 If you’ve been experiencing some of the issues above, then you really should seek professional care.
 The issues may be indicative of sleep apnea, and sleep apnea can lead to other health problems.

 Generally, sleep apnea indicates that the soft tissue in the back of the throat is obstructing the throat.
-This may be due to obesity.
-Sometimes the tongue or throat muscles cause the problem, or a person’s lower jaw falling back toward the throat.
-This can happen with a TMJ (jaw joint) disorder.
 Less commonly, sleep apnea is indicative that a person’s brain isn’t sending the proper signals to the muscles that control breathing.
 Also, it’s possible that genetics is a factor in who gets sleep apnea.

 Sleep apnea itself is a serious problem because it can lead to behavioral disorders in children and even fatal health problems for adults.
 If it’s left untreated in an adult, sleep apnea can eventually lead to high blood pressure, heart disease, stroke, depression, diabetes, or other health issues.
 All this is why it’s so important and even vital to treat sleep apnea.

 A sleep apnea doctor is the type of professional you’ll want to see about sleep apnea, or even about sleep in general.
-This kind of professional is especially qualified to help you and provide a lasting solution for sleep apnea and other sleep problems, including sleep apnea caused by TMJ disorders.
+This kind of professional is especially qualified to help you and provide a lasting solution for sleep apnea and other sleep problems.
 Just keep in mind that different sleep apnea doctors may suggest different treatments for you.

 Sleep apnea is often considered a chronic condition which means it isn’t necessarily curable, but this doesn’t mean the symptoms can’t be relieved.
 It’s possible to relieve the symptoms of sleep apnea and even the condition itself.
 Losing weight may be a major part of your treatment plan.